akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 These issues can be addressed in many different ways, but the important point is to settle on the desired behavior.
 The following works well for our use case:

  * When a query arrives, the group actor takes a _snapshot_ of the existing device actors and will only ask those actors for the temperature.
- * Actors that start up _after_ the query arrives are simply ignored.
+ * Actors that start up _after_ the query arrives are ignored.
- * If an actor in the snapshot stops during the query without answering, we will simply report the fact that it stopped to the sender of the query message.
+ * If an actor in the snapshot stops during the query without answering, we will just report the fact that it stopped to the sender of the query message.

 Apart from device actors coming and going dynamically, some actors might take a long time to answer.
 For example, they could be stuck in an accidental infinite loop, or fail due to a bug and drop our request.
 We don't want the query to continue indefinitely, so we will consider it complete in either of the following cases: